 What are School Groupings?

-There will be 11 School Groupings across Tasmania.
+There are 11 School Groupings across Tasmania.
 View the 2026 School Groupings list (PDF, 162 KB).